 Carrie Williams Clifford, a Poet and Activist

-Carrie Williams Clifford's poetry spoke to inequality; from the views of sexism and racism.
-The first book of poetry was dedicated to her mother, the second to Black people in America.
-She spoke of the need to “change some evil heart, right some wrong and raise some arm strong to deliver.”
-She didn’t just write [...]
+Carrie Williams Clifford’s poetry cut straight to the heart of America’s inequalities—speaking from the lived perspectives of both racism and sexism.
+Her first book of poems was dedicated to her mother, her second to Black Americans.
+She called for action through her verse, urging readers to “change some evil heart, right some wrong, and raise [...]